The arrangement of the upper teeth in humans. Features of the structure of teeth

 We do a simple mathematical calculation and get 32 teeth, 8 in each of the 4 segments.

-In 1971, the two-digit Viola system was adopted by the International Federation of Dentists.
-According to this system, the upper and lower jaws are divided into 4 quadrants (each into two) of 8 teeth.
-In adults, these are 1, 2, 3, and 4 quadrants, and in children, 5, 6, 7, and 8.
+In 1971, the two-digit Viola system was adopted by the International Dental Federation.
+According to this system, the upper and lower jaws are divided into 4 quadrants (each into two) with 8 teeth.
+For adults these are 1, 2, 3 and 4 quadrants, and for children 5, 6, 7 and 8.

 The quadrant number is indicated by the first digit, and the tooth number (from 1 to 8) is indicated by the second digit.

-This system is the most convenient to use, due to the lack of lines and letters.
-Therefore, in the dentist's office, you can hear that you need to treat 33 or 48 teeth, and the child is 52 or 85, for example, this does not mean at all that you have 48 of them, and the child has 85.
+This system is the most convenient to use due to the absence of lines and letters.
+Therefore, in the dentist’s office you can hear that you need to treat tooth 33 or 48, and the child is 52 or 85, for example, this does not mean at all that you have 48 of them, and the child has 85.

 Photo: Designation of teeth according to the Viola system

 Dental crowns in the jaw form a slender dentition.
-Distinguish between the upper dentition and the lower.
+There are upper and lower dentitions.
 Each of these rows normally contains 16 teeth.
-The human dentition is symmetrical, it is divided into the right and left halves.
+The human dentition is symmetrical; it is divided into right and left halves.
 Teeth that perform the same functions are designated by the same serial number.

 Lower jaw

-On the lower jaw, the teeth are indicated by 4 (right) and 3 ten (left).
+On the lower jaw, the teeth are designated 4 (right) and 3 tens (left).

 • 41 and 31 - front lower incisors, they are also called central or medial;